EchoThread Documentation

 Platform guides

-EchoThread works on any website that supports custom HTML.
-Static site generators are especially popular with EchoThread since they have no built-in backend for comments.
+EchoThread works on any website that supports custom HTML — from static site generators to hosted no-code builders like Shopify, Wix, Framer, and Squarespace.
+Static site generators are especially popular with EchoThread since they have no built-in backend for comments, and no-code builders pair well with it because their native comment tools are limited.
 Below are detailed setup guides for the most popular platforms.

 Static HTML